FedEx (NYSE:FDX) Price Target Raised to $380.00

-FedEx (NYSE:FDX) had its price target lifted by UBS Group from $320.00 to $380.00 in a research report sent to investors on Tuesday, The Fly reports.
+FedEx (NYSE:FDX) had its price objective upped by UBS Group from $320.00 to $380.00 in a report published on Tuesday, The Fly reports.
 They currently have a buy rating on the shipping service provider’s stock.

-FDX has been the topic of several other reports.
-Sanford C. Bernstein reissued a buy rating and set a $308.00 price target on shares of FedEx in a research report on Wednesday, December 2nd.
-Robert W. Baird upped their price target on FedEx from $232.00 to $275.00 and gave the company an outperform rating in a research report on Wednesday, September 16th.
-Deutsche Bank Aktiengesellschaft raised FedEx from a hold rating to a buy rating and upped their price target for the company from $243.00 to $318.00 in a research report on Monday, September 28th.
-Loop Capital upped their price target on FedEx from $248.00 to $372.00 and gave the company a buy rating in a research report on Wednesday, September 16th.
-Finally, Stifel Nicolaus raised FedEx from a hold rating to a buy rating and upped their price target for the company from $175.00 to $281.00 in a research report on Thursday, September 24th.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating, eighteen have given a buy rating and one has assigned a strong buy rating to the stock.
-The stock presently has a consensus rating of Buy and a consensus target price of $300.20.
+Other equities research analysts have also recently issued reports about the company.
+Wells Fargo & Company increased their price objective on FedEx from $286.00 to $331.00 and gave the company an overweight rating in a research report on Monday, December 7th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price objective on FedEx from $300.00 to $365.00 in a research report on Thursday, December 3rd.
+Berenberg Bank reissued a buy rating and issued a $320.00 target price on shares of FedEx in a research report on Tuesday, October 27th.
+Stifel Nicolaus raised FedEx from a hold rating to a buy rating and raised their target price for the stock from $175.00 to $281.00 in a research report on Thursday, September 24th.
+Finally, Smith Barney Citigroup raised their target price on FedEx from $300.00 to $365.00 in a research report on Thursday, December 3rd.
+One research analyst has rated the stock with a sell rating, six have assigned a hold rating, eighteen have given a buy rating and one has issued a strong buy rating to the stock.
+The stock currently has a consensus rating of Buy and an average target price of $300.20.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, December 28th.
-Investors of record on Monday, December 14th will be paid a dividend of $0.65 per share.
-The ex-dividend date is Friday, December 11th.
-This represents a $2.60 annualized dividend and a yield of 0.89%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, December 28th.
+Shareholders of record on Monday, December 14th will be paid a $0.65 dividend.
+This represents a $2.60 dividend on an annualized basis and a yield of 0.90%.
+The ex-dividend date of this dividend is Friday, December 11th.
 FedEx’s payout ratio is 27.37%.

-In related news, COO Rajesh Subramaniam sold 4,314 shares of the stock in a transaction that occurred on Thursday, September 17th.
-The stock was sold at an average price of $243.36, for a total transaction of $1,049,855.04.
-Following the completion of the sale, the chief operating officer now owns 36,336 shares in the company, valued at approximately $8,842,728.96.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, CEO John Alan Smith sold 808 shares of the firm’s stock in a transaction that occurred on Tuesday, September 22nd.
-The stock was sold at an average price of $237.88, for a total value of $192,207.04.
-Following the completion of the sale, the chief executive officer now owns 10,401 shares of the company’s stock, valued at approximately $2,474,189.88.
+In related news, VP John L. Merino sold 24,981 shares of the company’s stock in a transaction dated Friday, September 18th.
+The stock was sold at an average price of $246.16, for a total transaction of $6,149,322.96.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, Director Joshua Cooper Ramo sold 13,461 shares of the company’s stock in a transaction dated Monday, November 2nd.
+The shares were sold at an average price of $262.70, for a total value of $3,536,204.70.
+Following the transaction, the director now directly owns 8,353 shares in the company, valued at $2,194,333.10.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 110,458 shares of company stock valued at $28,715,799.
-8.49% of the stock is owned by corporate insiders.
+In the last ninety days, insiders sold 110,458 shares of company stock worth $28,715,799.
+Corporate insiders own 8.49% of the company’s stock.

-Several hedge funds have recently made changes to their positions in the business.
-Dimension Capital Management LLC acquired a new position in shares of FedEx in the 3rd quarter worth approximately $111,000.
-Mercer Global Advisors Inc. ADV raised its holdings in shares of FedEx by 12.4% in the 3rd quarter.
+A number of large investors have recently made changes to their positions in FDX.
+Virtu Financial LLC acquired a new position in shares of FedEx during the third quarter valued at approximately $462,000.
+Dimension Capital Management LLC acquired a new stake in FedEx during the third quarter worth about $111,000.
+Mercer Global Advisors Inc. ADV grew its stake in FedEx by 12.4% during the third quarter.
 Mercer Global Advisors Inc. ADV now owns 21,439 shares of the shipping service provider’s stock worth $5,392,000 after buying an additional 2,360 shares in the last quarter.
-Brinker Capital Investments LLC acquired a new position in shares of FedEx in the 3rd quarter worth approximately $3,020,000.
-Teachers Retirement System of The State of Kentucky raised its holdings in shares of FedEx by 172.0% in the 3rd quarter.
+Brinker Capital Investments LLC acquired a new stake in FedEx during the third quarter worth about $3,020,000.
+Finally, Teachers Retirement System of The State of Kentucky grew its stake in FedEx by 172.0% during the third quarter.
 Teachers Retirement System of The State of Kentucky now owns 60,618 shares of the shipping service provider’s stock worth $15,247,000 after buying an additional 38,335 shares in the last quarter.
-Finally, Front Barnett Associates LLC raised its holdings in shares of FedEx by 0.9% in the 3rd quarter.
-Front Barnett Associates LLC now owns 82,156 shares of the shipping service provider’s stock worth $20,664,000 after buying an additional 756 shares in the last quarter.
-Institutional investors own 68.36% of the company’s stock.
+68.36% of the stock is currently owned by institutional investors.

 About FedEx